If you want to know how to slip stitch granny squares together, the crochet flat slip stitch join is just what you need to learn!

-It’s one of the most pretty ways to join multiple granny squares together, like the Classic Granny Square, Clover Leaf Granny Square & Ferris Wheel Granny Square.
+It’s one of the most pretty ways to join multiple granny squares together with a flat seam, like joining the Classic Granny Square, Clover Leaf Granny Square or Ferris Wheel Granny Square.

-It can also be used to join other crochet pieces, like the Crochet Jacket and Crochet Cardigan with Pockets.
+It can also be used to crochet other crochet pieces together, like the Crochet Jacket and Crochet Cardigan with Pockets.

 What is the Slip Stitch Crochet Join?

-The slip stitch crochet join is a joining method often used to join granny squares together, it’s an alternative to the join as you go method, single crochet join and whip stitches.
+The slip stitch crochet join is a joining method often used for joining granny squares with slip stitches, it’s an alternative to the join as you go method, single crochet join and whip stitches.

 You can also use the crochet flat slip stitch join to assemble other crochet pieces together.